 - Imbalance of mineral-related substances necessary for conducting electrical impulses (electrolytes)

 - Repeated disruption of breathing during sleep (obstructive sleep apnea)

 - Inflammatory disease, such as rheumatic fever or lupus

-- Hemochromatosis, the buildup of iron in organs
+- The buildup of iron in organs (hemochromatosis)

 - Medications, including some drugs for other heart rhythm disorders, high blood pressure and psychosis